-B.2.1 Any student group wishing to be ratified by the Engineering Society as a design group must:
+- B.5.1 Any student group wishing to be ratified by the Engineering Society as a design group must: - a.

-a.
 Fill out an initial ratification form to be reviewed by the Director of Design.
-The ratification form is available upon request to the Director of Design.

-b.
+The ratification forms will be made available in the Tom Harris Student Lounge and the Engineering Society website for any group. - b.
 The Director of Design will then meet with the prospective design group.
-In this meeting, design groups will present:

-i.
-The completed ratification form.

-ii.
-The Design Groups' updated charter in accordance with the governing documents of the Engineering Society of Queen's University.

-iii.
-The signature of the aforementioned faculty sponsor must be present on the submitted charter.

-iv.
-A prototype of the proposed groups project or preliminary plan to develop such prototype, thus proving its feasibility.
+In this meeting, design groups will present: - i.
+The Design Groups' updated charter in accordance with the governing documents of the Engineering Society of Queen's University. - ii.
+The signature of the aforementioned faculty sponsor must be present on the submitted charter. - iii.
+A prototype of the proposed groups project. - iv.

-v.
 An initial budget that outlines both the current and upcoming fiscal years, in accordance with the Engineering Society formatting and financial policies.

-vi.
-A list of at least 20 members currently on the design group.

-vii.
-If applicable, a safety plan signed off on by the person or department responsible for managing the space.

-viii.
-If applicable, the competition the prospective Design Team plans to compete in.

-B.2.2 After the Director of Design has reviewed the items listed above, the Director of Design and Vice President (Student Affairs) may approve the group as a ratified group under the Engineering Society if they are deemed to provide distinct value to the engineering student body.

-a.
-As seen in Policies B.1.2 and B.1.3, groups will be classified as either a Design Team or Design Club.

-B.2.3 Upon the recommendation of the Vice President (Student Affairs), the Director of Design along with a member of the prospective design group will motion to ratify the prospective design group.

-B.2.4 Design Groups must be present at the Engineering Society Council for which they are being ratified and must present to the members of Council why they should become an affiliated group under the Engineering Society of Queen's University.

-B.2.5 If the motion to ratify the design group passes, the group will become an affiliated design group pending the approval of the Dean of Engineering and Applied Science.
+- v.
+A list of at least 20 members currently on the design group with at least 60% of members being engineering students - B.5.2 The student group does not need to follow the Engineering Society hiring policy as seen in section γ .B until they become ratified - B.5.3 After the Director of Design has reviewed the initial ratification form, prototype, and budget, the Vice-President (Student Affairs) may approve the group as a ratified group under the Engineering Society. - a.
+As seen in Policies B.2 and Error!
+Reference source not found., groups will be classified as either a Design Team or Design Club. - B.5.4 The above classification will determine the state of space acquisition and privileges within the Engineering Society as stated in Policies B.1.2 and B.1.3. - B.5.5 Upon the recommendation of the Vice President (Student Affairs), the Director of Design along with a member of the prospective design group will motion to ratify the prospective design group. - B.5.6 Design Groups must be present at the Engineering Society Council for which they are being ratified and must present to the members of Council why they should become an affiliated group under the Engineering Society of Queen's University. - B.5.7 If the motion to ratify the design group passes, the group will become an affiliated design group pending the approval of the Dean of Engineering and Applied Science.

-B.3 Re-Ratification Process
+B.6 Re-Ratification Process

-B.3.1 Ratified design groups must apply for re-ratification at the beginning of every school year.
-The deadline for this application shall be set by the Director of Design and must be in the month of September.

-B.3.2 Re-ratification forms will be made available by the Director of Design prior to the deadline.

-B.3.3 After the re-ratification form has been completed, the Director of Design will review the applications.
-Upon the approval of re-ratification by the Director of Design:

-a.
-Design Groups will be given access to their space in accordance with the Space Allocation matrix.
+- B.6.1 Ratified design groups must apply for re-ratification at the beginning of every school year.
+The deadline for this application shall be set by the Director of Design and must be in the month of September. - B.6.2 Re-ratification forms will be made available by the Director of Design prior to the deadline. - B.6.3 After the re-ratification form has been completed, the Director of Design will review the applications.
+Upon the approval of re-ratification by the Director of Design: - a.
+Design Groups will be given access to their space in accordance with the Space Allocation matrix. - b.
+Design Clubs will be added to the list of approved groups to use Engineering Society Design Club space booking.